-The scenic splendor of Lake Atitlán and its environs has inspired Aldous Huxley and others to declare it the most beautiful lake in the world.
-However, it is the region’s inhabitants, with their colorful vestment and ceremonial life, which grace Lake Atitlán with its majesty.
+The scenic splendor of Lake Atitlán and its environs has inspired Aldous Huxley and others to declare Atitlán the most beautiful lake in the world.
+However, it is the region’s inhabitants, with their colorful vestment and ceremonial life, which grace Lake Atitlán with its real majesty.
 I don’t know if what Huxley said is true.
 Certainly claims can be made for Lake Como, Italy or Lake Geneva, Switzerland.
 I myself, an Illinois farm boy, remain tied to my own Lake Michigan.
-But, what I think makes his claim irrefutable is the rich cultural diversity of the many villages that rim the lake and dot the mountainsides surrounding it.
+But, what I think makes his claim irrefutable is the rich cultural diversity of the many villages and hamlets that rim the lake and dot the mountainsides surrounding it.
 The real beauty and grandeur of Lake Atitlán are its people, the Maya kaqchiquel, tzutujil, and k’iche’.

 Since late 2004, it has been my honor to photograph the Maya of the Lake Atitlán region, as well as Maya from much of the Highlands and Southern Coast of Guatemala.
 My technique is less photographic than it is social and interpersonal.
 I never take photos without permission and always give copies of the photos to their subjects.

 I hardly ever ask to take a photo.
 What normally happens is a person recognizes me by reputation, or already knows me, so asks me, often demands me to take photos of him or her.
 As such, I shoot many photos that I don`t want to shoot.
 However, I keep the subjects of those photos smiling.
 I give them the photos they want for their personal and family memories.
 Later, we meet in the onion fields, the cafetal (coffee plantation), the public market, or a religious procession.
 Then they give me the photos I want.